About the LFD

 The LFD designs, tests, and implements advances in the technology of hardware, software, and biomedical applications.

-Research projects are range from probing structure and function of biomolecules and membranes in-vitro using steady-state and time-resolved optical spectroscopy, over temporally and spatially correlating and tracking biological processes in cell and tissue cultures using fluorescence microscopy, to non-invasively monitoring physiological processes in live plants, animals and humans.
+Research projects range from probing structure and function of biomolecules and membranes in-vitro using steady-state and time-resolved optical spectroscopy, over temporally and spatially correlating and tracking biological processes in cell and tissue cultures using fluorescence microscopy, to non-invasively monitoring physiological processes in live plants, animals and humans.

 Training and Dissemination